RealTreasury/GatherTogether/README.md

 ### Embedding in WordPress (optional)

-The official app runs from GitHub Pages and does **not** require WordPress.
+The official app runs from GitHub Pages and does **not** require WordPress or any iframe.
 If you wish to integrate it into a WordPress.com site, deploy the frontend files (`index.html`, `styles/`, `scripts/`) to your media library or theme and embed the page via `<iframe>`: